-- Develop a Historic Preservation Primer for all local boards, commissions, and committees that clearly describes the variety of historic preservation regulatory tools in the community, powers, and limitations, and how they function together. - B.2 Increase awareness and support among residents about the value and benefits of Historic Preservation tool protections.
-Consider an education campaign for local realtors, Chamber of Commerce, community leaders, and other stakeholders. - Develop more robust resources for historic homeowners, such as a historic design library, better online resources the Town's webpage, and public seminars on how to preserve historic homes (how to restore historic windows, historic property maintenance, etc.), to encourage more proactive maintenance and restoration of properties.
+- B.1 Develop a Historic Preservation Primer for all local boards, commissions, and committees that clearly describes the variety of historic preservation regulatory tools in the community, powers, and limitations, and how they function together. - B.2 Increase awareness and support among residents about the value and benefits of Historic Preservation tool protections.
+Consider an education campaign for local realtors, Chamber of Commerce, community leaders, and other stakeholders. - B.3 Develop more robust resources for historic homeowners on what they can do with their homes/properties to maintain historic features and attributes, including a Historic Preservation Primer.
+Other resources may include a historic design library, better online resources on the the Town's webpage, and public seminars on how to preserve historic homes (how to restore historic windows, historic property maintenance, etc.), to encourage more proactive maintenance and restoration of properties.

 - B.4 Working in collaboration with the Historical Society, the Historical Commission, the Wayside Inn, the Sudbury Cultural Council, and other interested parties, develop materials focused on Sudbury's historical resources to support the local tourist economy.
-This would include connections to the rail trails, incorporating historical railroad elements and capitalizing on bicycle and pedestrian use to attract tourism. - B.5 Create a more descriptive and informative Historic Districts Design Guidelines.
+This would include connections to the rail trails, incorporating historical railroad elements, and capitalizing on bicycle and pedestrian use to attract tourism. - B.5 Create more descriptive and informative Historic Districts Design Guidelines.
 Review guidelines from other Massachusetts communities as a first step.